-The LED diodes will also alternate between flashing blue and green to represents the Hotspot mode being active.
+The LED diodes will also alternate between flashing blue and green to represent the Hotspot mode being active.
 Flashing blue only shows Poly is looking for a known WiFi network and flashing purple shows an active Bluetooth connection.

 Config Pin Hole